Chern classes from Morava K-theories to $p^n$-typical oriented theories: Truncation of operations and the topological filtration

 {\bf Induction assumption (for $d\ge 0$)}.
 The diagram (\ref{diag:tr}) commutes for values on $X\times (\mathbb{P}^\infty)^{\times n}$ for every smooth variety $X$ of dimension not greater than $d$, and for every $n\ge 0$.

-Base of induction follows by the construction of the truncation of an operation.
+Base of induction follows by the construction of the truncation of an operation and the property $(LOC)$.

 {\bf Induction step}.
 Let $a\in \tilde{A}^*(X)$.
-Then using Hironaka's resolution of singularities there exist a smooth variety $\tilde{X}$ and a birational morphism $p:\tilde{X}\rarr X$ s.t. $p^*(a)$ is supported on a divisor $E$ with smooth normal crossings.
-Since $p^*$ is injective for every free theory, and by Lemma \ref{lm:blowup_topfilt} it strictly preserves the toplogical filtration (so that the $p^*$ is also injective for $\tau^c B^*/\tau^{c+1} B^*$) it suffices to prove the commutativity of (\ref{diag:tr}) for values on $\tilde{X}$.
+Then using Hironaka's resolution of singularities there exist a smooth variety $\tilde{X}$ and a birational morphism $p\colon\tilde{X}\rarr X$ s.t. $p^*(a)$ is supported on a divisor $E$ with smooth normal crossings.
+Note that $p^*$ is injective for every free theory.
+Since $p_*p^*(a)=p_*(1) a$ and $p_*(1)$ is an invertible element, it follows from Prop.~\ref{prop:top_filt_properties} \ref{item:push_top_filt} that $p^*$ strictly preserves the topological filtration.
+Thus, the corresponding map $p^*$ is also injective for $\tau^c B^*/\tau^{c+1} B^*$, and to prove the commutativity of (\ref{diag:tr}) suffices to look at the values on $\tilde{X}$.

-Denote by $J$ the set of irreducible components of $E$, i.e. for $r\in J$ the divisor $E_r\subset E$ is smooth, and for $S\subset J$ denote by $E_S$ the intersection of components $E_s$ where $s\in S$.
-Denote by $d_S:E_S\hookrightarrow X$ the inclusion of a closed smooth subvariety of codimension $|S|$.
+Denote by $J$ the set of irreducible components of $E$, i.e.\ for $r\in J$ the divisor $E_r\subset E$ is smooth, and for $S\subset J$ denote by $E_S$ the intersection of components $E_s$ where $s\in S$.
+Denote by $d_S\colon E_S\hookrightarrow X$ the inclusion of a closed smooth subvariety of codimension $|S|$.
 Then $p^*(a)= \sum_r (d_r)_*(\beta_r)$, and it is enough to check the commutativity of (\ref{diag:tr}) for values on $p^*(a)$.
 For a subset $S\subset J$ denote by $\Theta(\phi;p^*(a);S)$ the element $\Res \frac{\pd^{|S|-1} \phi(z_r^A j_r^*\beta_r, r\in S)|_{z_r^B=t+_B j_r^*\lambda_r}}{t\cdot \prod_{r\in S} (t+_B j_r^*\lambda_r)} \omega_t^B$, and similarly $\Theta(tr_c \phi;p^*(a);S)$.

 Then by Lemma \ref{lm:riemann_roch_snc} we have